Query data

 Query with metadata filters

-Metadata filter expressions can be included with queries to limit the search to only vectors matching the filter expression.
+Metadata filters limit the search to records matching a filter expression.

 top_k